Robert E. Kingston: SWI/SNF subunits of chromatin remodeling

 Kingston's primary research interests surround chromatin remodeling, and his breakthroughs within the field began when he discovered the functional subunit responsibilities of SWI/SNF, a chromatin remodeling complex that causes specific transcription factors to bind to nucleosomal DNA.
-He defined that two SWI/SNF subunits, BRG1 and BAF155, along with EKLF zinc-finger DNA binding domains (DBDs) can be used to remodel chromatin, meaning that these specific domains of SWI/SNF have an effect on transcription factor-directed nucleosome remodeling.
+He discovered that two SWI/SNF subunits, BRG1 and BAF155, along with EKLF zinc-finger DNA-binding domains (DBDs) can be used to remodel chromatin, meaning that these specific domains of SWI/SNF have an effect on transcription factor-directed nucleosome remodeling.
 He was also able to conclude that different domains of transcription factors target SWI/SNF complexes to chromatin in a gene-selective way.
-His work on nucleosomal DNA extends to his findings on TATA-binding protein (TPB), specifically how dynamic remodeling of chromatin can allow for TPB to bind onto the TATA sequence.
+His work on nucleosomal DNA extends to his findings on TATA-binding protein (TPB), specifically how dynamic remodeling of chromatin can allow TPB to bind to the TATA sequence.
 His work on SWI/SNF led him to conclude that these two subunits are responsible for an “activation” function related to transcription.
 This is because a purified human SWI/SNF complex mediated the ATP-dependent disruption of a nucleosomal barrier, resulting in SWI/SNF activators (GAL4-VP16 and GAL 4-AH) binding onto the nucleosome core.
-Since the TATA sequence is inside a nucleosome, adding ATP will cause human SWI/SNF to recognize its chromatin structure and alter the nucleosomal DNA sequence so that the TPB can access and bind to it.
+Since the TATA sequence is inside a nucleosome, adding ATP will cause human SWI/SNF to recognize its chromatin structure and alter the nucleosomal DNA sequence so that the TPB can be accessed and bind to it.
 From a broader perspective, this allows for more eukaryotic gene expression, since a variety of eukaryotic promoters will be regulated.